Let’s take a look at some important features on how to choose a Bluetooth headset and help you make an informed decision.

 Even if you found a device that fills all your criteria but has Bluetooth 3.0 don’t let that be a deal-breaker.
 Although it might seem outdated, Bluetooth 3.0 is capable of supporting features like A2DP and AVRCP.

-In fact, if you found a device that fulfills all your needs than Bluetooth version on its own is not important.
+In fact, if you found a device that fulfills all your needs then the Bluetooth version on its own is not important.

 Now you know how to analyze a device and how to pick a Bluetooth Headset that best suits your needs.